 You can take out a policy on their behalf to ensure they are covered.
 Even if your parent(s) don’t want to talk about a topic like funeral insurance, which is understandable, we can help you through the process of putting funeral cover in place for your parents.

 Many Australians are unaware of how much a funeral and any associated final expenses actually cost - until they get the bill.

-The average funeral cost in Australia can be anywhere from $4,000 for a basic cremation to $15,000 for a funeral with a more elaborate casket.
+ASIC’s MoneySmart website sayas funerals can cost anywhere from $4,000 for something simple to $15,000 for a funeral with a more elaborate casket.
+(Costs are estimates only and vary depending on state, and the services and features chosen).
 Typical items to account for, depending on the funeral type, include:

 Some examples of how funeral insurance can be used to help you provide the perfect final farewell that your parent would love are:

 It’s always difficult to talk about death, especially when it involves your own parents who you love and probably can’t imagine living without.
 However, the earlier you initiate the conversation about funeral insurance costs and planning, the sooner you and your parents can make the right arrangements and rest easy.

 Before you look at getting a funeral insurance policy, it makes sense to talk to your parents to find out what kind of resources they already have, and if they already have a plan in place.
 This can help you both feel more secure in the knowledge there’s a plan in place for when the time comes.